tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The name of each ESNI record MUST match the query domain name for the query domain name's canonicalized form.
-That is, if a client queries www.example.com, the ESNI TXT Resource Record might
+That is, if a client queries www.example.com, the ESNI Resource Record might
 be:

 ~~~